 The heating, cooling, and ventilation for the vehicle can be controlled with this system.

 - 1. Fan Control

-- 2. Air Conditioning
+- 2. Air Conditioning or Comfort/Eco Air Conditioning

 - 3. Air Delivery Modes

 - 4. Defrost

 - 5. Temperature Control

 - 6. Heated Seats (If Equipped)

-- 7. Recirculation

-8. Rear Window Defogger
+- 7. Recirculation - 8.
+Rear Window Defogger